1. Introduction

 Under section 33 of the Social Security (Claims and Payments) Regulations 1987, a third party can be appointed to act on behalf of another where that person is ‘unable to act’ on their own behalf, is believed to be entitled to benefits and does not have either someone who holds a Lasting Power of Attorney (property and financial affairs) on their behalf or a deputy appointed by the Court of Protection.

 Wherever possible, people should manage their own affairs, with support if necessary.
-For capacity or the lack of it to be established, a formal assessment must be carried out by a suitably qualified person following the principles set out in the Mental Capacity Act 2005 (MCA).
+For mental capacity or the lack of it to be established, a formal assessment must be carried out by a suitably qualified person following the principles set out in the Mental Capacity Act 2005 (MCA).
 This will usually be the social worker or medical practitioner working most closely with the person.
-If it is established that the person does lack capacity, enquiries must be made about whether a relevant Power of Attorney is in force.
+If it is established that the person does lack mental capacity, enquiries must be made about whether a relevant Power of Attorney is in force.
 If one is not, then an appointee or deputy must be appointed.
-Wherever possible, this should be a suitable family member and Hull City Council should only become involved when all options regarding relatives have been considered.
+Wherever possible, this should be a suitable family member.
+Hull City Council should only become involved when all options regarding relatives have been considered.

 The regulations pre-date the MCA but can be applied where an individual claimant lacks the mental or physical capacity to manage their own financial affairs in respect of benefits and entitlements.